 Upon successful completion of the ECEMS bachelor's degree program, you will be able to:

-- identify and conduct yourself as a member of the early childhood profession, using ethical guidelines and other professional standards related to early childhood practice; and
+- Identify and conduct yourself as a member of the early childhood profession, using ethical guidelines and other professional standards related to early childhood practice.

 30 credit hours must be previously completed.